djalbat/necessary/README.md

 concatenatePaths('root/', 'etc/'); // the return value is 'root/etc/'
 ```

-Note that the function assumes that the second argument is a relative name or path without a leading current directory `./` or parent directory `../` signifier.
+Note that the function assumes that the second argument is a relative name or path although without a leading current directory `.` or parent directory `..` signifier.

 * The `bottommostNameFromPath()`, `topmostDirectoryPathFromPath()`, `topmostDirectoryNameFromPath()`, `pathWithoutBottommostNameFromPath()` and `pathWithoutTopmostDirectoryNameFromPath()` functions work as their names suggest.
 Each expects there to be at least one delimiter, returning `null` otherwise: